pwborthwick/projects/eom.md

 # EOM-CCSD
+The motivation for this is Josh Goings program *pyqchem* on Github.
+The following draws from that program and documents Josh kindly supplied.
 The paper [Simplified methods for equation-of-motion coupled-cluster excited state calculations - Steven R. Gwaltney, Marcel Nooijen, Rodney J. Bartlett](https://notendur.hi.is/agust/rannsoknir/papers/cpl248-189-96.pdf) gives the following equations for the partitioning of the EOM-CCSD hamiltonian

 **H<sub>SS</sub>**\